GyanepsaaS/sim-falling-animation/README.md

 # sim-falling-animation
-Simulating controlled falling motion of a simplified humanoid model for 3d animation - code and github pages documentation
+Simulating controlled falling motion of a simplified humanoid model for 3d animation